What You’ll Learn 💾

 Data header information

-Data header allows us to define input fields in which operators can enter additional not measured parameters at the start or end of the measurement.
+The data header allows defining input fields where operators can enter additional, non-measured parameters at the start or end of the measurement.

 Icon bar